 A Level 2 EV charger needs a dedicated 240V circuit.
 A certified electrician can add a 240V circuit to your panel if you have room for a double-pole circuit breaker.
 However, you will need a panel upgrade or subpanel if you don’t have room.

-A professional can determine whether you need a panel upgrade after performing a load calculation.
+A professional can determine whether you need a panel upgrade after performing an EV charger load calculation.
 Load calculations are another important consideration that can affect the cost of an EV installation project.
 Level 2 EV chargers can draw anywhere from 40 to 60 amps, and you’ll typically need a 200-amp panel to charge your EV while powering your appliances.

 If you have an older home with a 100-amp panel, the load capacity might be insufficient.
 In rare cases, homes built before the 1970s might still run on 30-amp service and need an upgrade.
 Replacing an old panel can cost anywhere from $1,300 to $3,000.

 Installing an EV charger can entail making a few modifications to your garage or driveway to facilitate access to the charger.
-You’ll have to consider the distance to the charger and the amount of clearance around your parking space to find the best spot to install the charging unit.
+You’ll have to consider the distance to the charger and the amount of clearance around your parking space to determine where to install the EV charging station.

 Your electrician might have to do some drywall work to mount the charging unit or some trenching to run a cable between the charging unit and your electric panel.